alexmwebdev/angular-scoreboard/README.md

-This is my first Angular Project.
+This is my first Angular Project, on displaying a scoreboard of the highest scores for any game and who is online.